capi-workgroup/api-evolution/guidelines.rst

 Guidelines for output arguments:

 * Functions must always fill in the output arguments.
-If an error occurs or the rseult is not available, the output should typically be set to NULL or zero.
+If an error occurs or the result is not available, the output should typically be set to ``NULL`` or zero.
-* When it might be useful for users to call a function but ignore an output, allow passing NULL as the output argument.
+* When it might be useful for users to call a function but ignore an output, allow passing ``NULL`` as the output argument.
 * Ownership of a ``PyObject*`` result is transferred to the caller, as with return values.
   [TODO: Link to guidelines about ownership & borrowing, when those are added]